 Below, some of the side poles needed to be glued afterwards and these also needed small temporary supports to assist gluing them in the right place.

 This is not a sudden jump forward to talking about how to create surfaces although, as I’ve mentioned, one does have to include certain decisions about them from the beginning especially if they’ll add to the thickness of structures.
 What I mean here is that if for example I need to make a structure that looks like real wood it often makes sense to use real wood (if the scale looks right), but it doesn’t make sense for me to construct in wood because I’m not familiar with working with it in a constructional way.
 I have confidence in being able to construct whatever I want in Pvc plastic, so the best answer for me is to construct in plastic and thinly clad with wood.
-This has many advantages; it cuts down on cost, it gives more control over the appearance (type of wood, staining, direction of grain), it doesn’t require special tools or woodworking methods.
+This has many advantages; it cuts down on cost, it gives more control over the appearance (type of wood, staining, direction of grain), and it doesn’t require special tools or woodworking methods.

 Dealing with curves